 L-Phenylalanine quickly turns into the non-essential amino acid L-Tyrosine once you take it.
 So is considered non-toxic and very safe.
 Most neurohackers don’t have any negative side effects.

 Important Caution: People with phenylketonuria (PKU), and women who are breastfeeding or are pregnant, should not take phenylalanine supplements.
 PKU is an inherited condition where excess phenylalanine can build up in your body.
 Aspartame, found in artificial sweeteners such as NutraSweet, is a source of phenylalanine.
 People with PKU should not use aspartame.
 If you are pregnant, ask your doctor about using this artificial sweetener.[xiv]

 At higher doses there are reports of stomach issues and migraines.
 Experts say that L-Phenylalanine is toxic in doses above 5000 mg.
 And higher doses will not give you any added benefit.

 L-Phenylalanine can increase your thyroid hormones.
 So if you’re hyperthyroid you shouldn’t use L-Phenylalanine.

 And if you’re taking MAO inhibitors (MAOI’s) like selegiline, Azilect, Marplan or Nardil you should not use L-Phenylalanine.
 MAOI’s work in your brain and affect neurotransmitters.
 So using L-Phenylalanine in combination with MAOI’s could throw off the delicate balance of neurotransmitters needed for optimal brain health and cognition.
-And taking L-Phenylalanine with MAOI’s could cause a severe drop in blood pressure which could lead to a heart attack or stroke.
+And taking L-Phenylalanine with MAOI’s could cause a severe increase in blood pressure which could lead to a heart attack or stroke.

 L-Phenylalanine is available in powder, capsule and tablet form.
 Capsules and tablets are usually 500 mg.